Rachel DiPillo

 Rachel DiPillo is an American actress.
 She is best known for her roles as Andie in The CW's comedy drama television series Jane the Virgin and as Dr. Sarah Reese in NBC's medical drama television series Chicago Med.

 Early life

 Rachel DiPillo grew up in Nashville, Tennessee.

 Career

 In 2015, DiPillo played Andie in the series Jane the Virgin.
 She starred in NBC's comedy pilot Cuckoo based on the British sitcom of the same name with Michael Chiklis and Cheryl Hines in spring 2015, but the network ultimately passed on the project.

-DiPillo played Sarah Reese in Chicago Med, which premiered on November 17, 2015.
+DiPillo played Sarah Reese in Chicago Med (season 1–3; 10), which premiered on November 17, 2015.
 She made appearances with the character throughout Chicago PD and Chicago Fire.